Bifröst: Prose Edda

 In the Prose Edda book Skáldskaparmál, the bridge receives a single mention.
-In chapter 16, a work by the 10th century skald Úlfr Uggason is provided, where Bifröst is referred to as "the powers' way."
+In chapter 16, a work by the 10th century skald Úlfr Uggason is provided, where Bifröst is referred to as "the powers' way".

 Theories

-In his translation of the Prose Edda, Henry Adams Bellows comments that the Grímnismál stanza mentioning Thor and the bridge stanza may mean that "Thor has to go on foot in the last days of the destruction, when the bridge is burning.
+In his translation of the Poetic Edda, Henry Adams Bellows comments that the Grímnismál stanza mentioning Thor and the bridge stanza may mean that "Thor has to go on foot in the last days of the destruction, when the bridge is burning.
 Another interpretation, however, is that when Thor leaves the heavens (i.e., when a thunder-storm is over) the rainbow-bridge becomes hot in the sun."

 John Lindow points to a parallel between Bifröst, which he notes is "a bridge between earth and heaven, or earth and the world of the gods", and the bridge Gjallarbrú, "a bridge between earth and the underworld, or earth and the world of the dead."
 Several scholars have proposed that Bifröst may represent the Milky Way.

 Adaptations

 In the final scene of Richard Wagner's 1869 opera Das Rheingold, the god Froh summons a rainbow bridge, over which the gods cross to enter Valhalla.

+In J. R. R. Tolkien's legendarium, the "level bridge" of "The Fall of Númenor", an early version of the Akallabêth, recalls Bifröst.
+It departs from the earth at a tangent, allowing immortal Elves but not mortal Men to travel the Old Straight Road to the lost earthly paradise of Valinor after the world has been remade (from a flat plane to a sphere).

-The Bifröst appears in comic books associated with the Marvel Comics character Thor and in subsequent adaptations of those comic books.
+Bifröst appears in comic books associated with the Marvel Comics character Thor and in subsequent adaptations of those comic books.
 In the Marvel Cinematic Universe film Thor, Jane Foster describes the Bifröst as an Einstein–Rosen bridge, which functions as a means of transportation across space in a short period of time.

-The episode "The Bellero Shield" of the original The Outer Limits TV series features an alien known as the "bifrost alien" because he slides to Earth on a beam of light.
-In the show dialogue, some characters consider this beam to be similar to the bifrost of Norse mythology.
+The Rainbow Bridge is often invoked in contemporary culture when referencing a recently deceased pet.